 The precisely located water drops on this Ficus septica leaf are not the result of rain or early morning dew but have been expelled by the plant itself an activity known as “guttation”.
 Guttation is common with many species of figs including Ficus elastica and Ficus chartacea.

 All photographs in this article are by Honor Phillipps and include several different individual Ficus septica plants.

 SEPTIC FIG Ficus septica Burm (1768) SECTION: SYCOCARPUS

-Greek: septic, putrid, referring to the poisonous latex and its corrosive effect on human skin.
+Greek: septic, putrid, referring to the anti-bacterial properties of the latex which can be used externally to treat infections of human skin.
 An alternative common name is White-veined Fig, referring to the prominent white veins on the upper surface of the leaf.

 Habit: Large shrub to small tree (25m) often along roadsides and in gardens, city plots or areas of poor soil.
 The most common roadside fig in Sabah but absent from Sarawak and large areas of Kalimantan.